What Fort Collins, CO Residents Need to Know About the Emerald Ash Borer (EAB)

 Do I Need to Treat My Ash Trees Now?

-Emerald Ash Borer has officially been detected in Larimer County.
-On October 2, 2019, the Colorado State Forest Service confirmed the presence of Emerald Ash Borer near the town of Berthoud.
+Emerald Ash Borer has officially been detected in Fort Collins.
+On May 13, 2020, the City of Fort Collins confirmed the presence of Emerald Ash Borer near the intersection of Hwy 1 & 287.
+See full press release.

 It is in your best interest as a Northern Colorado homeowner to decide now what course of action to take regarding your valuable plantings.
 We offer removal or several preventative treatments should you decide to invest in your Ash trees.